 Although purchasing power is increasing, average consumption is low (11%) compared to the Hispanic population (16.3%).

-The economic revenue of Hispanic small and medium-sized business is not in the same proportion as the national average.
-While the Hispanic company has a revenue average of $ 56,000 a year, the national average is between 3 and 5 million for small and medium-sized businesses.
+The economic revenue of the Hispanic small and medium-sized businesses is not in the same proportion as the national average.
+While the Hispanic companies have a revenue average of $ 56,000 a year, the national average is between 3 and 5 million for small and medium-sized businesses.

-In addition, Hispanic businesses are encapsulated in certain types of low value-added services, such as repair, cleaning, construction and maintenance services, clothing and personal care.
+Besides, Hispanic businesses are encapsulated in certain types of low value-added services, such as repair, cleaning, construction and maintenance services, clothing, and personal care.

 We do not excel in sectors of high value such as financial and technology.

-We are Hispanic or Latino as a group (even for many, this is subject to discussion), however, we self-group in terms of countries and even we get to discriminate depending on our origin.
+We are Hispanic or Latino as a group (even for many, this is subject to discussion), however, we self-group in terms of countries, and even we get to discriminate depending on our origins.
 This is how our cultural differences stand out.

-These are the characteristics outside of the group that are or can be beneficial.
+These are the characteristics outside the group that are or can be beneficial.

 There is a good part of the population in the United States (45%) who think that immigration is good for their country.